 So it's no surprise how I've gotten to this point.

-I take a strange delight in dressing up models in pseudo-Victorian clothing and equipping them with mostly hand-made eye-wear, props and weapons, along with real antique tools.
-They get backstories from an evolving alternate universe, where steam powers everything from trains to planes to computers; where aether and alchemy and plasmas and a sort of dark magical pseudo-science are commonplace.
-I enjoy finding an element of darkness and creepiness and fantastical fun in this steamy anachronistic world I'm making.
-I often process the photos to look old and battered and time-worn, as if this world is being built backwards, reconstructed from its photographic relics.
-Basically, this lets me combine two of the things I really love most: words and pictures.
-Add in a unique new "beefcake" approach to featuring attractive male models scantily-clad in steampunk gear, and now we're three for three.
+I enjoyed finding an element of darkness and creepiness and fantastical fun in this steamy anachronistic world I was making.
+I often processed the photos to look old and battered and time-worn, as if this world is being built backwards, reconstructed from its photographic relics.
+Add in a unique new "beefcake" approach to featuring attractive male models scantily-clad in steampunk gear, and I was three for three.

 In real life, I'm a recovering attorney and have held reasonably responsible and respectable jobs in education, publishing, and managing most of a nonprofit association.
 I’ve been fortunate to be able to retire early, and I’m now living with my husband near the mountains on the western edge of Las Vegas, and with a cat who sometimes supervises photo sessions.
-I’ve got more time for my odd photographic obsessions now, although I’m also teaching copyright and writing classes.
-My husband is the one who gave me my first Nikon, and who patiently encourages all of this, so it's mostly his fault.
+I’ve got more time for my odd photographic obsessions now, although I’m also teaching copyright classes online.
+My husband is the one who gave me my first Nikon, and who patiently encourages--or at least tolerates--all of this, so it's mostly his fault.